-BVES could continue to rely on the CPUC Fire-Threat Map adopted in D. 17-12-024 December 14, 2017 for its service territory.
-As recommended by the WSD, more detailed risk-based maps will improve the wildfire mitigation process and effectiveness.
+BVES could continue to rely on the CPUC Fire-Threat Map adopted in D. 17-12-024 December 14, 2017 for its service territory and its basic risk models.
+However, based on lessons learned from other utilities and industry best practices, development of a summarized risk map showing the overall ignition probability and estimated wildfire consequence along electric lines and equipment will improve the wildfire mitigation planning process and its effectiveness.